AkaneTsukiii/xdbot-ios/README.md

 ## 🚀 What's New - iOS Support!

-xdBot now officially supports iOS devices!
+xdBot now supports iOS devices!
 Experience the full power of xdBot automation on your iPhone and iPad.

 ### ✨ iOS Features
 - **Touch Controls**: Optimized touch-based interface for iOS devices
 - **Gesture Sensitivity**: Adjustable sensitivity for precise control
 - **ARM64 Architecture**: Native support for modern iOS devices
 - **iOS 14.0+**: Compatible with iOS 14 and later versions
-- **JIT-less Support**: Works on non-jailbroken devices
+- **JIT Support**: Works on non-jailbroken devices

 ## 🎮 Features